The Professional Engineers Club Exeter is a social group that meets once a month at Exeter Golf and Country Club.

 The Club was founded in 1986 as the Retired Chartered Engineers’ Club to provide a social meeting place for retired and semi retired professional engineers and a means of keeping in touch with achievements and developments in engineering.
 The Club has links with other organisations including the University of Exeter.
 We meet at the Exeter Golf and Country Club on the second Monday of each month, and occasionally organise site visits and social events.

-Membership is open to mainly retired or near-retirement Engineers (we meet on Monday mornings!) and related professionals resident in the South West and currently includes more than 50 representatives from the Aeronautical, Chemical, Civil, Electrical and Electronic, Communications, Gas, Marine, Mechanical, Petroleum, Structural and other disciplines.
-Prospective members are welcomed as guests at Club events.
-For further membership information email the club secretary at honsec@rcec.co.uk
+Membership is open to mainly retired or near-retirement Engineers (we meet on Monday mornings!) and related professionals resident in the South West and currently includes around 40 representatives from the Aeronautical, Chemical, Civil, Electrical and Electronic, Communications, Gas, Marine, Mechanical, Petroleum, Structural and other disciplines.

 Members assemble from 10.00am for an informal tea or coffee and the meeting starts promptly at 10.30am when short reports concerning Club business are presented by the committee.
 This is followed by a talk of approximately 40 – 60 minutes on a subject of engineering interest usually given by invited speakers or sometimes by members.
 Topics have been as diverse as nuclear fusion reactors and Roman aqueducts.